There are hundreds of questions about CBD online and, as you can guess, there are hundreds of different answers.

 What is CBD and what does it do?

-CBD (or cannabidiol) is a naturally occurring, organic compound located in the resin of Cannabis Sativa species, both male and female.
+CBD (or cannabidiol) is a naturally occurring, organic compound found in the resin of Cannabis Sativa species, both male and female.

-It was discovered in 1963 and is present in all types of cannabis in different amounts.
+It was discovered in 1963 and is present in variable amounts in all types of cannabis.
 It’s generally considered one of the most important phytocannabinoids in existence, for its wide range of medical benefits that we’ll get to in a minute.

-CBD is one of 113 cannabinoids in Cannabis Sativa and is most abundant in male plants (or commonly known as hemp), however it can also be found in female plants in significant amounts.
+CBD is one of 113 cannabinoids in Cannabis Sativa and is most abundant in male plants (commonly known as hemp), however it can also be found in female plants in significant amounts.